Robertgreenwood27/ReMember/SUPABASE_SETUP.md

 - ✅ Session management

 ### Data Storage
-- ✅ Unlimited entries and anchors
+- ✅ Unlimited entries and symbols
 - ✅ Automatic backups
 - ✅ Multi-device sync
 - ✅ Row-level security (users can only see their own data)